Solaris Urbino 18 electric: Origins

 In 1999 Solaris unveiled its first city bus of the Urbino family – the Solaris Urbino 12.
 The articulated model Solaris Urbino 18 had its début the same year.
 In subsequent years the city bus range was broadened, as new models were added, initially these were conventionally fuelled vehicles.
 In 2002, Solaris presented a new version of the Urbino, the so-called 2nd generation.
 Two years later, in 2004, the third generation of the Urbino had its première.
 In 2006, at the IAA Nutzfahrzeuge trade fair in Hanover, Solaris Bus & Coach displayed a third generation bus which was also the first of its hybrid models, the Solaris Urbino 18 Hybrid created in collaboration with US firms Alisson Transmission and Cummins.
 It was the first serially produced hybrid bus in the world.
 As a result, Solaris joined European leaders of eco-friendly public transport technologies.
 Krzysztof Olszewski, founder of Solaris Bus & Coach, said at that time that: ”Diesel has died, long live electricity!”.
 The first fully electric bus, the Solaris Urbino 8,9 LE electric, was unveiled in 2012.
 Even though there were no electric vehicles of the Solaris brand before, this particular bus is part of the third generation Urbino family, because it served as the basis for this model.
 Initially, the range of the vehicle was merely, however, with time, thanks to technological progress, the achievable range increased.
-The vehicle was tested among others in Poznań, Cracow and Warsaw.
+The vehicle was tested among others in Poznań, Kraków and Warsaw.
 The first buyer of that electric Solaris bus was an Austrian operator, from Klagenfurt.
 Vehicles of that type were also the first electric buses in Poland used by a public transport operator; in 2014, two of these buses made it to the city of Ostrołęka.
 2012 saw the première of the electric city bus Solaris Urbino 12 electric which quickly became a bestseller, whereas its fourth generation version was crowned Bus of the Year 2017.